 Beginning with the act organizing the territory of Iowa in 1838, territorial supreme court judges were appointed for four-year terms, and in 1884 Congress provided future territorial supreme courts with four justices.
 After 1836, these judges also presided over the territory's district courts.
 The nineteenth-century territorial supreme courts were limited to appellate jurisdiction, and the district courts were granted the same jurisdiction as U.S. district and circuit courts in cases involving the federal government.
 The supreme and district courts of the territories possessed chancery and common-law jurisdiction.
 Territorial supreme court cases involving more than $1,000 could be appealed to the Supreme Court of the United States.
 Congress made occasional revisions in this territorial court structure, particularly in territories outside the continental United States and in territories with large Indian populations.

 There are currently three territorial courts within the federal system.
-The district courts of Guam, the Northern Mariana Islands, and the Virgin Islands exercise the same jurisdiction as U.S. district courts, as well as local jurisdiction.
+The district courts of Guam, the Northern Mariana Islands, and the Virgin Islands exercise the same jurisdiction as U.S. district courts and are also authorized by Congress to exercise local jurisdiction.
 Judges are appointed by the President and serve terms of ten years.
 The Virgin Islands district court is part of the Third Judicial Circuit, and the district courts of Guam and the Northern Mariana Islands are part of the Ninth Judicial Circuit.
 The U.S. District Court for Puerto Rico was a territorial court from its establishment in 1900 until 1966, when Congress provided that future judges appointed to the court would serve with the Article III protections of life tenure during good behavior and immunity from reductions in salary.

 Blume, William Wirt, and Elizabeth Gaspar Brown, "Territorial Courts and Law," Michigan Law Review 61 (1962-1963): 39-106, part 1; 467-538, part 2.